 Recognizing Autistic Burnout

 One of the first steps in relieving any kind of burnout is recognizing the way in which activities, situations, and people affect us.
 Some may fill up our reserves and some may deplete it.
 We all have a finite amount of energy to expend and if we continually try to move past that without replenishing it, we will burn out.

-It can be easy for neurotypical people to misconstrue signs of autistic burnout as a lack of motivation or see the need for more help in a negative light.
-One very common question I heard when consulting to schools or working with family members was, “They (referring to the autistic child) were able to do this yesterday.
+It can be easy for neurotypical people to misconstrue signs of Autistic burnout as a lack of motivation or see the need for more help in a negative light.
+One very common question I heard when consulting with schools or working with family members was, “They (referring to the Autistic child) were able to do this yesterday.
 Why can’t they do it today?”
 The activities, people and environments one is exposed to impacts how much energy they have to deal with their responsibilities.
 Some days they’ll be able to initiate, follow through or engage with others.
 Other days, they will need to recoup and spend much or all the time resting and refueling.
-I don’t know what it’s like to live in my autistic son’s brain or body and how the demands he faces impact him.
-Through the years, I have learned to trust and believe him when he says he needs a break.
+I don’t know what it’s like to live in my Autistic daughter’s brain or body and how the demands she faces impact her.
+Through the years, I have learned to trust and believe her when she says she needs a break.